- What are the Benefits of Becoming a Private Tutor?

-Platforms that can help you create beautiful websites easily include Squarespace and Wix.
-These services can host your website for as cheap as $30 per month and are designed so that anyone can create their own clean and professional-looking online space.
+Platforms that can help you create beautiful websites easily include Squarespace, Wix and Go Daddy.
+These services can host your website for as little as $30 per month and are designed so anyone can create their own clean and professional-looking online space.

 If you do make a website, make sure you enhance your online presence with social media content and networking.

-The point is to get as many eyes on you as possible, and the more useful your content is to the people that see it, the more likely it is that they will share it with others.
+The point is to get as many eyes on you as possible, and the more useful your content is to the people who see it, the more likely it is they will share it with others.

 It may be old but it’s still gold.
 The goal of advertising is to increase your presence in the marketplace and, just like your efforts online, the more eyes on your business the more successful you’ll be in attracting tutor jobs.

 You’ve seen those old school ads; the ones that have phone numbers hanging from them by tearaway tabs.
 Make your own and tape them to posts in the centre of your city or town.
+Use school and university noticeboards.
 Put them in mailboxes, on car windscreens or any place you think will be frequented by your target audience.
 The busier the better!